 2. Should everyone with suspected tuberculosis have an ADA test performed?

 The ADA test is primarily performed when tuberculosis is suspected in the pleurae, and it is not routinely available in all laboratories.
-It will be performed when a doctor determines that it will be useful and timely in helping to diagnose or rule out tuberculosis.
+It will be performed when a healthcare practitioner determines that it will be useful and timely in helping to diagnose or rule out tuberculosis.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.